 We listen to mainstream scientists tell us, ‘there’s no evidence behind the UFO phenomenon,’ there’s no evidence behind the paranormal phenomena’ and on and on and on.
 If they can’t get it to follow a strict set of rules in their lab or more importantly, it infringes on their world view, then its not true to them and thus, its not true for all of us.
 I say it becomes not true for all of us because we will live in a world today where its science and materialism that are dominant.

 We live in a time where its mainstream science that has the highest authority on truth and the largest audience to hear their versions of ‘truth.’
 And in having the highest authority, it is being used to drown out very important happenings regarding metaphysical experiences.
-Before I go further, I want to reiterate that I dont want to paint a picture of modern western science being inherently bad and the proponents at its head as bad people, obviously that isn’t true but this arrogance, ignorance and lack of multi-dimensional thinking that exists in materialism science needs to be tackled and addressed thoroughly.
+Before I go further, it is vital to reiterate that the purpose is not to paint a picture of modern western science being inherently bad and the proponents at its head as bad people, obviously that isn’t true but this arrogance, ignorance and lack of multi-dimensional thinking that exists in materialism science needs to be tackled and addressed thoroughly.

 On another note, it is also fairly well known common sense that sometimes the smartest geniuses and prodegies in the world tend to extremely excel at one thing but lack in other areas.
 I tend to think the worlds most prestigious mainstream scientists lack in empathetical and multi-dimensional thinking.
 They ignore everything that cant be proven in a lab or seen and detected with a certified scientific instrument.
 They preach that subjective experience cannot be counted as evidence and look at the world completely through what they can prove objectively, well how does that make sense when it is subjective experience alone that we come to learn and know anything in this world!